Spread the love

 The Sungbo Eredo is a World Heritage Site located in the state of Ogun, in southwestern Nigeria.
 It is an archaeological site that is believed to have been built by the Yoruba people in the 11th century.
 The site consists of several earthen ramparts and ditches, which are believed to have been used for defense and farming.

-See also Exploring World Heritage Sites with Drishti IAS
+See also Exploring France's World Heritage Sites

 The Sungbo Eredo is an important cultural site, with several traditional villages located within the site.
 The local people still practice traditional forms of farming and hunting, and there are several traditional festivals held throughout the year.
 The site is also home to some of Nigeria’s most spectacular landscapes, including the rocky hills of the Sungbo Hills and the lush green grasslands of the Ogun River Valley.